Terms of reference

 (d) Agree and monitor community KPIs with Communities Committees and promote remedial action where required

-(e) Allocate funding and other resources to the five Communities Committees for distribution by them to the Local Networks in their region; allocate funding and resources to the Young Professionals Community Committee to support the development of activities to engage with students and Young Professionals around the world; allocate funding and resources to the Technical and Professional Networks leadership group to distribute to the TPN's
+(e) Allocate funding and other resources to the five Communities Committees for distribution by them to the Local Networks in their region; allocate funding and resources to the Technical Networks leadership group to distribute to the TN's

 (f) Evaluate initiatives and opportunities generated by inter-regional communities in-year and allocate development funding as appropriate;